-Accountability Plan and Report - 2016/17 Reporting Cycle
+Accountability Plan and Report - 2017/18 Reporting Cycle

-Attached is the Douglas College Accountability Plan and Report for 2016/2017.
+Attached is the Douglas College Accountability Plan and Report for 2017/2018.
 The report was prepared in accordance with the Budget Transparency and Accountability Act, providing the Ministry and the public with a comprehensive overview of the College's current state and future directions.
 The content was drawn from a variety of Ministry and Douglas College documents, including the College's Strategic Plan.

-As described in the report, Douglas College has grown steadily and significantly over the last eight years.
+As described in the report, Douglas College has grown steadily and significantly over the last nine years.
 The College offers a range of applied programs at the certificate, diploma, degree, and post-degree level, as well as upgrading courses and university transfer courses and programs.
-The College's program mix and curricular structure are cost-effective and well-aligned with labour market needs, as required by the Skills for Jobs Blueprint.
+The College's program mix and curricular structure are cost-effective and well aligned with labour market needs.

-Based on 2016/2017 performance measures, Douglas College has exceeded or achieved most targets.
-Three measures were substantially achieved: total student spaces, Aboriginal student spaces, and former diploma, associate degree, and certificate students' perceptions of their knowledge and skills in the performance of their jobs.
+Based on 2017/2018 performance measures, Douglas College has exceeded or achieved most targets, including several measures of students' satisfaction with their education, the number of credentials awarded, and the number of Aboriginal student spaces.
+Two measures were substantially achieved: total number of student spaces, and former diploma, associate degree, and certificate students' perceptions of their knowledge and skills in the performance of their jobs.
 One measure (i.e., student spaces in developmental programs) was not achieved.
-This outcome stemmed from a change in federal funding for developmental ESL programs.
-Offsetting the decrease in developmental student spaces, the College experienced a significant increase in student spaces in nursing and other allied health programs.
-The College also reported increases in the quality of students' educational experience compared to the previous year.
+This outcome stemmed from a change in federal funding for some developmental programs, which was implemented several years ago.
+Offsetting the decrease in developmental student spaces, the College exceeded its targets in two areas: student spaces in nursing and other allied health programs and unemployment rate of graduates.

 The success of graduates is the predominate goal of the Douglas College Board and administration.
 The College's Strategic Plan for 2015-2020 focuses on enhancing the quality of programs and services and on providing an exceptional educational experience for students.
 The College is deeply committed to providing high quality education that meets the needs of students, employers, and government.
-To that end, all of our programs are subject to regular reviews with evaluative feedback provided by external experts.
-In addition, our applied programs are monitored to ensure graduates are well prepared to enter their chosen profession, which in many cases involves successful performance on a licensing exam.
+To that end, all programs are subject to regular reviews with evaluative feedback provided by external experts.
+In addition, all applied programs are monitored to ensure graduates are well prepared to enter their chosen profession, which in many cases involves successful performance on a licensing exam.